VJPathak/Todo-Webapp/README.md

 How to run the file locally?

     Open package.json file from root folder and download the mentioned modules.
-After this step this wen app should work smoothly.
+After this step this our web app should work smoothly.

 **app.js is root file of our project, run it to execute my project**